Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 email@example.com

 African Black-footed Cat

-“The science of assisted reproduction for endangered species has come a long way in the past fifteen years, but every time we can point to another ‘first’ in the field it gives us hope,” said Audubon Nature Institute President and CEO Ron Forman.
+“The science of assisted reproduction for endangered species has come a long way, but every time we can point to another ‘first’ in the field it gives us hope,” said Audubon Nature Institute President and CEO Ron Forman.
 “We are proving this science works and that we can provide hi-tech options for many different species as the situation grows more and more critical for wildlife across the globe.”

-The very special black-footed cats might look similar to domestic kittens, but their numbers, according to the Feline Conservation Federation, are very low.
+This special black-footed kitten might look similar to domestic cats, but their numbers, according to the Feline Conservation Federation, are very low.
 There are only 19 such cats in zoo collections in the United States, and only 40 around the world.
 Native to South Africa, the black-footed cat is one of the smallest wild felines.
 While hunting them is prohibited, farmers in their range will sometimes poison or trap them.